pengan1987/digital-media-archaeology/multimedia-pc.md

 The Laser 310 can output to a television in two ways.
 One method is through composite video signals, known as an AV line.
 AV interfaces can still be found on today's televisions, allowing modern LCD TVs to connect to the Laser 310 computer.
 Additionally, the Laser 310 is equipped with an RF modulator, a feature common in many old-school computers but less prevalent in today's technology, which directly transmits signals to a TV tuner.

-## CD-ROM和光盘
-在现代多媒体电脑概念形成的过程中，一个重要的里程碑就是CD-ROM光盘的出现。前面提到的HyperCard就时常被用来用来制作光盘内容。在90年代初，CD-ROM是个人电脑上能使用的存储容量最大的设备。CD-ROM容量有640MB，而第一款内置CD-ROM的苹果电脑，1992年下半年的Macintosh IIvx标配的硬盘只有80MB，光盘的容量是硬盘的数倍。

-即使是我们用于展示的2003年生产的PowerMac G4，它的硬盘容量也只有60GB，只能装下不到100张CD-ROM。而90年代中期推出的DVD-ROM每张光盘可以有4.7GB容量，只要12~13张光盘就可以把这台电脑的硬盘装满。

 ### HyperCard

 The next software to mention is HyperCard.
 While the visual and auditory language of computer software and games still, to a considerable extent, draws from the logic of movies and TV, the development of computer interactivity is a facet unique to the medium.
 Introduced in 1987, HyperCard was the first widely used hypermedia tool, supporting button-driven navigation while also allowing the embedding of visual and auditory resources like images and sounds into its cards.
 HyperCard's organizational approach profoundly influenced the development of the World Wide Web.
-The first browser supporting embedded images and tables, ViolaWWW, cited HyperCard as an inspiration for its functionality design[^4].
+The first browser supporting embedded images and tables, ViolaWWW, [cited HyperCard as an inspiration](https://web.archive.org/web/20220831020010/http://viola.org/viola/violaIntro.html) for its functionality design.

 Older Macintosh programs like HyperCard can no longer run on today's Macs.
 To demonstrate it, I've prepared a PowerMac G4, a model from 2003.
 It showcases several configurations different from modern computers, such as a display interface using the dedicated ADC (Apple Display Connector), which can transmit both images and power.
 This computer can run the native Mac OS 9, thus supporting most software developed for Motorola 68K processor-based Macintosh systems before the mid-1990s.